-Various process improvement tools and techniques are designed based on lean process improvement methods.
+Various process improvement tools and techniques are designed based on lean continual process improvement methods.
 A process improvement tool can be used to implement the key concepts of lean process improvement.

 Why is Process Improvement Important?

-A majority of organizations are taking process improvement seriously and adopting several process tools to upgrade their business processes.
+A majority of organizations are taking process improvement seriously and adopting several people process tools to upgrade their business processes.
 But, why is process improvement needed in the first place?
 Continuous improvement is the key to streamlined and optimized business operations.
 Redundancies and inefficiencies within business processes may lead to bottlenecks that result in indefinite delays, excess costs, inaccuracies, and poor output quality.

 Process improvement or optimization is a form of quality management that proactively identifies inefficiencies so that improvement steps can be taken immediately.
 Identifying the root cause of process inefficiencies indirectly pinpoints ways to improve each current process.
-Irrespective of the method you choose for improving the process, the end result is:
+Irrespective of the method you choose for improving the process, the result is: